andrewacashner/hearingfaithms/chapters/chapter-2.md

 with alternating ternary and sesquialtera groupings, which are most clear on the phrase *los que no escuchan ni entienden el son* (`(ref float 'music 'Ruiz-Sordos-son)`).
-This pattern bears a close resemblance to dance forms known as *son* today
----most obviously, the Mexican *huarache* familiar from the song "America" in Leonard Bernstein's *West Side Story*.
+This pattern bears a close resemblance to dance forms known as *son* today---most obviously, the Mexican *huarache* familiar from the song "America" in Leonard Bernstein's *West Side Story*.
-[@Grove, s. v. *huarache*] <!-- Bernstein sources -->
+[@Grove, s. v. *huarache*; @Wells:WestSideStory]
 Just as in the contests of the senses, then, music is the paradigm of faithful hearing; those who can't pick up the tune, spiritually speaking, are the truly deaf.